RootSeven/Sheet_Music_Catalogue/Sheet_Music_Catalogue.md

 - associate certain pieces with certain books of sheet music.
 - see a list of all the books of sheet music they own, and their contents.
 - see the contents of a specific book they own.
-- see all of the locations of a specific piece (e.g. a Chopin Nocturne may be found in both )
+- see all of the locations of a specific piece (e.g. a Chopin Nocturne may be found in both a compilation of Chopin Nocturnes and an exam syllabus book, so it would show both of them).

 #### Possible Extensions